Vonage/number-verification-sdk-android/README.md

         // error
     } else {
         val status = response.optInt("http_status")
-        if (status == 200) {
+        val jsonReponse = response.getJSONObject("response_body") // Body of response parsed to JSON (NULL if not JSON) val rawReponse = response.optString("response_raw_body") // RAW string of response body (Only populated if not JSON) if (status == 200) {
             // 200 OK
         } else {